Our Services

 Apple cider vinegar for chronic cough offers a gentle, low-cost option to soothe your throat and manage mucus.
 When used correctly—diluted, combined with other remedies and within safe limits—ACV may reduce throat irritation and help you rest.
 However, it's not a substitute for medical care in serious or persistent cases.

-If you're uncertain about your symptoms or they worsen, use the Medically Approved LLM Symptom Checker Chat Bot and speak to a doctor about anything that could be life-threatening or serious.
+If you're uncertain about your symptoms or they worsen, try the AI-powered symptom checker to understand what's happening with your health, and speak to a doctor about anything that could be life-threatening or serious.
 Good throat care, timely rest and professional guidance are key to getting back to feeling your best.

 (References)